wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-9-Consistency-and-Consensus.md

 Causality - Causes come before effects.

-* Casual dependency.
+* Casual dependency between a question and its answer.

 * A row must be created before it can be updated.

 * No casual line between two concurrent things.
+E.g. whether operations A and B are related.

 * Read skew means reading data in a state that violates causality.